Roy Abernethy: Changing AMC

 Abernethy continued Romney's prohibition on automobile racing, which had been instituted by the Automobile Manufacturers Association (AMA) in 1957.
 He made AMC observe both the letter and spirit of AMA's resolution, and was against a renewal of the auto industry's horsepower race by offering ever more powerful engines, as well as corporate sponsorship of activities that glamorize speed and performance.
-AMC's market performance reached record levels in 1964, placing the Rambler brand in third-place position in the domestic sales race.
-At the same time, AMC publicly disavowed any interest in automobile competition.

 Corporate advertising answered the question "Why don't we enter high-performance Rambler V-8s in racing?" with "Because the only race Rambler cares about is the human race."
 The "messianic fervor with which both former AMC president George Romney and his successor, Roy Abernethy, spread the message of fundamental motoring" helped solidify the image of the "Rambler driver" - a market segment that finds "any forms of performance repugnant."
+The anti-racing advertisements brought about jokes and criticisms often describing the reason why AMC was not into racing was its cars were too slow.

-Nevertheless, in mid-1963 AMC announced a new 287 CID V8 option in the Rambler Classic models (which were previously available only with I6 engines, and the V8s reserved for the Ambassador line) as well as made a partial attempt to tap into the rapidly growing muscle and performance car image by introducing the sporty Rambler Marlin midway in the 1965 model year.
-The mid-sized fastback model made the public "aware of changes in Rambler's styling - the reaction is favorable."
+Nevertheless, in mid-1963 AMC announced a new 287 CID V8 option in the Rambler Classic models (which were previously available only with I6 engines, and the V8s reserved for the Ambassador line) as well as made a partial attempt to tap into the rapidly growing muscle and performance car image by introducing the more personal luxury oriented Rambler Marlin midway in the 1965 model year.
+The mid-sized two-door fastback Marlin made the public "aware of changes in Rambler's styling - the reaction is favorable."
+As AMC publicly disavowed any interest in automobile competition, Rambler's market performance reached record levels in 1964, placing the brand in third-place position in the domestic sales race..

-However, Abernethy is now known for reversing Romney's plans for AMC that involved maximum parts compatibility for all lines of AMC vehicles.
-Abernethy was a big man of 237 lb — smoking ten corona cigars a day — and had big ideas for the company.
-He was convinced that with the right marketing AMC could take on the “Big Three” ([Ford, Chevy, and Plymouth, the Low priced big three]) model for model, if the company could shed its "economy car" reputation.
-Chevy was able to introduce the Caprice, Ford the LTD, and Plymouth the Fury VIP.
-In contrast to Romney, who thought only of compacts, as the automaker's new head, "Abernethy looked at the company's volume and decided it meant that AMC should go toe-to-toe with Ford, Chevy & Plymouth."
+Abernethy was a big man at 237 lb — smoking ten corona cigars a day — and had big ideas for the company.
+He was convinced that with the right marketing AMC could take on the low-priced competitors - Ford, Chevrolet, and Plymouth - model for model, if the company could shed its "economy car" reputation.
+In contrast to Romney, who focused on compact-sized cars, the automaker's new head, "Abernethy looked at the company's volume and decided it meant that AMC should go toe-to-toe with Ford, Chevy & Plymouth."

+Abernethy decided that the automaker needed a new image pulling aside John A. Conde stating, "John, you've got to help me get rid of this "Romney' image."
+A stunned Conde, hardly believing what he heard, replied, "Okay, Roy, I will."
+The focus on Rambler's leadership in quality and economy quickly shifted to stress styling and features, which also happened to follow the changing marketplace that was moving to larger cars with more power and luxury.
+However, this rapid image changeover to eliminate the "practical but boring" image confused traditional Rambler buyers.